teman67/Annotation_NER_LLM/README.md

 # 🔬 Scientific Text Annotator with LLMs

-A powerful Streamlit application that uses Large Language Models (OpenAI GPT or Claude) to automatically annotate scientific text with custom tags and definitions.
-Perfect for researchers, data scientists, and anyone working with scientific literature who needs automated text annotation capabilities.
+A powerful Streamlit application that uses Large Language Models (OpenAI GPT or Anthropic Claude) to automatically annotate scientific text with custom tag definitions.
+The app provides a complete workflow from annotation to validation, editing, and evaluation.

 ![App Screenshot](ScreenShots/Output.png)